 At 17.15 pounds, the Prevelo Zulu Two is a little over 2 pounds heavier than the Alpha Two.
 While this is impressively lightweight for a mountain bike, 2 pounds can make a big difference for a small child.
 If you’re trying to decide between the Zulu and the Alpha, this should probably be your main point of focus.

-For our Baby Bike Tester who weighs 42 pounds, the Zulu is 41% of her body weight, while the Alpha is 35% of her body weight.
+For our young tester who weighs 42 pounds, the Zulu is 41% of her body weight, while the Alpha is 35% of her body weight.
 As a sturdy and aggressive rider, she can handle the extra weight just fine.
 But watching her ride the Zulu on pumptracks with consistent ups and downs, she was noticeably less nimble on the inclines than she is on her lighter-weight Alpha.
 The weight did weigh her down a bit.

 That said, it’s a trade-off.
 You’re not going to find a 16″ mountain bike with these same exceptional features and design that weighs less.
 If you want the wider tires, hydraulic disc brakes, and modern geometry, then you just have to deal with a few extra pounds over the Alpha.